 A management system is in place for the this fishery in the Baltic Sea.
 The EU adopted a multiannual management plan for cod, herring and sprat in the area.
-Some minor comments: M1.2 The information provided for the Baltic Sea Advisory Council (BSAC) seems to be more relevant in section M1.5.
-Agreed, text removed from M1.2.
+Some minor comments: M1.3 "The achievement of good environmental status by 2020" seems to be outdated.
+Do you know if Regulation (EU) No 1380/2013 has been updated for this particular objective?

-M1.3 "The achievement of good environmental status by 2020" seems to be outdated (as 2020 has already gone).
-Regulation (EU) No 1380/2013 has not been updated for this particular objective, hasn't it?
-I'm not aware that it has.
+CB: I'm not aware that it has.
 The Directive is due for review no later than 2023 (see report on implementation of MSFD published 25 June 2020)